Growth conditions for topological freeness: Abstract

 \section{Abstract}

-Given a finitely generated group $\G$ and $g\in \G$, we prove sufficient conditions in terms of various growth/decay functions for freeness of the action of $g$ on the Furstenberg boundary of $\G$.
+Given a finitely generated group $\G$, a non-trivial element $g\in \G$, and a minimal action $\G\act \mathcal{X}$ on a compact space $\mathcal{X}$, with amenable neighborhood stabilizers, we prove sufficient conditions in terms of various growth/decay functions for topological freeness of the action of $g$ on $\mathcal{X}$.
+We apply our results to the case of the Furstenberg boundary action of $\G$, to conclude \textup{C}$^*$-simplicity under (sub-)rapid decay conditions.
 In this context, we also give a description of the support of stationary states on the reduced $\textup{C}^*$-algebra of $\G$.